New Idea Generation: Identify low expectation stocks

-Understanding a business is not as simple as “what does this company do?”, or as detailed as “how many units will this company sell to the rural markets in western Brazil this quarter?”
-In the global economy there are many complex forces that determine the success of a business and we seek to truly understand the ones that matter for the long-term.
+Understanding a business is not as simple as “what does this company do?” or as detailed as “how many units will this company sell to the rural markets in western Brazil this quarter?”
+In the global economy there are many complex forces that determine the success of a business, and we seek to truly understand the ones that matter for the long term.
 What gives the company competitive advantages over its competition?
 Why are these advantages sustainable?
 We use a combination of research and intuition as the foundation of our investment process.

 Before investing in a company, we conduct our version of “detective work” focused on management’s credibility and ability to execute.
-We use historical, archived conference calls to gain a perspective rather than only getting the current “story” from the Investor Relations Department or meeting management for the first time.
+We use historical, archived conference calls to gain a perspective, rather than only getting the current “story” from the Investor Relations Department or meeting management for the first time.
 Management execution is especially important in small-cap stocks in our opinion, accounting for up to 80% of their success.

-We look to uncover assets trading below our perception of their intrinsic value, based on potential catalysts we expect to develop.
+We look to uncover assets trading below our perception of their intrinsic value, based on potential catalysts that we expect to develop.
 Balance sheet strength, cash flow and sustainable revenue growth are also key ingredients to identifying a Winslow stock.

 Portfolio Construction & Risk Controls: Build a diversified portfolio using an incremental approach